ShubhSingh/encrypt-payload-sample-temporal/README.md

 # Java Hide Sensitive Info in Temporal Sample
 This sample demonstrate the way to encrypt Sensitive info when it passes through Java Temporal client and server.
+It utilizes Jackson Crypto to encrypt the sensitive UserInfo which needs to pass through temporal web and CLI.

 ## Setup